 This is often an issue in both the public areas of a building and in individual apartments.
 In common areas, a proper ventilation system may not exist at all or may not function properly.
 Anemometers are used to measure air flow in these areas.

-New highrise buildings present a particular problem for ventilation/exhaust systems, called the stack effect.
-These buildings are well sealed from the outside and when their heating systems are in use, hot air rises through the hallways and creates negative pressure, possibly pulling odors from one apartment to another, usually on the lower floors.
-This kind of problem, says Mrakovcic, is a real challenge for engineers to alleviate.
+New high-rise buildings present a particular problem for ventilation/exhaust systems, called the “stack effect.”
+These buildings are sealed off from the outdoors and when their heating systems are in use, hot air rises through the hallways and creates negative pressure, in some cases pulling odors from one apartment to another, usually on the lower floors.

-Since offering plans don’t usually reveal the make and model of a particular feature, surveying engineers often find things aren’t quite as they were intended in the original plans for the building.
 Standard offering plans include a disclaimer that allows the developer to make changes that are of equal or better quality.
-Whether something is equal or better is a tricky point to have to make.
+Whether something is equal or better can be subjective and surveying engineers often find things aren’t quite as they were intended in the original plans for the building.
 Most substitutions are made simply because they are cheaper.

-To protect against that kind of unpleasant surprise, Braverman advises prospective purchasers to “secure as much information as possible as to warranties that will be issued for the building’s structure and systems--such information is not always completely contained in the offering plan--and if possible find out if the developer has utilized these systems in other projects and with what degree of success.”
+To protect against that kind of unpleasant surprise, Braverman advises prospective purchasers (or their lawyers) to get as much information as possible about the warranties that will be issued for the building’s structure and systems—which isn’t always available in the offering plan.